jbarat/list_detail_coroutine/README.md

 to use simple jUnit testing instead.

 I wrote tests for the domain layer.
-If I would have more time I would have written unit tests to every ViewModel and Repository.
+If I would have more time I would have written unit tests for every ViewModel and Repository.

 ## Conclusions:
-Using modern tools (i.e. ViewModel and coroutines) is much easier to write an app without rxjava than before.
+Using modern tools (i.e. ViewModel and coroutines), it is much easier to write an app without rxjava than before.

 I didn't know about Coroutines Flow before.
 It is almost like Rx java implemented natively.
 I will keep my eye on it.